 If a spinal cord compression isn’t treated right away, the person can become paralyzed.
 Most often this affects the legs (so that the person can’t walk) but if the tumor is pressing on the spinal cord in the neck, both the arms and the legs can be affected.

 Sometimes the first symptom you may have of spinal cord pressure is trouble urinating because nerves from the spinal cord control the bladder.
 You may also feel more constipated (because nerves from the spine help you move your bowels).

 High blood calcium levels

 When cancer spreads to the bones, calcium from the bones can be released into the bloodstream.
-This can lead to high levels of calcium in the blood (called hypercalcemia), which can cause problems such as constipation, nausea, loss of appetite, and extreme thirst.
-The high calcium causes you to make more urine, leading to dehydration.
-It can also make you feel very tired and weak.
+This can lead to high levels of calcium in the blood called hypercalcemia (HI-per-kal-SEE-me-uh).
+This can cause problems such as constipation, nausea, loss of appetite, and extreme thirst.
+The high calcium also causes you to make more urine, leading to dehydration.
+It can make you feel very tired and weak, too.
 You may be sleepy or even confused.
 If hypercalcemia is not treated, you can even go into a coma.

 Chow E, Finkelstein JA, Sahgal A, Coleman RE.
 Metastatic cancer to the bone.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles & Practice of Oncology.
 9th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2011: 2192-2204.